stsln/hex_file_tools/README.md

-Converter Hex files
+HEX file tools

-Designed to combine multiple hex files into one and much more.
+Designed to read, edit and combine multiple hex files into one and much more.